Caring for your dog's teeth

-Keeping your dog’s teeth clean is important, as ignoring this can lead to plaque build up and dental disease.
-Dental disease is very common in dogs, second only to ear infections, and can be extremely uncomfortable – much like we would experience.
-To avoid expensive treatment costs check and clean your dog’s teeth regularly as part of their grooming treatment.
+Keeping your dog's teeth clean is important, as ignoring it can lead to plaque build-up and dental problems.
+Dental disease is very common in dogs, second only to ear infections, and can be extremely uncomfortable - much as it would be for us.

-Before you start cleaning your dog’s teeth, it’s always best to ask your vet to show you the best way to do this.
+- Ask your vet first - before you start cleaning your dog's teeth, it's always best to ask your vet to show you the best way to do this.
 Different breeds show varying jaw alignments and how the teeth meet.
-Brachycephalic dogs, like Pugs and Chihuahuas, have poorly aligned jaws with crowded or absent teeth; therefore are more likely to suffer from dental disease.
+Flat-faced dogs, like Pugs and Chihuahuas, have poorly aligned jaws, with crowded or absent teeth, and are therefore more likely to suffer from dental disease.

-Start teeth cleaning when they’re a puppy and brush their teeth everyday to get them used to it.
-If you haven’t done this, then gradually introduce the activity by having your finger near their mouth.
-Maintain the habit and slowly introduce brushing until this is natural.
+- Start teeth cleaning when they're a puppy and brush their teeth everyday to get them used to it.
+If you haven't done this before, gradually introduce it by having your finger near their mouth.
+Keep doing this and then slowly introduce brushing until this is natural.

-You'll need a to buy a dog toothpaste as human ones aren’t suitable.
-A special dog toothbrush that goes over your finger is used to brush their teeth, but if you don’t have this a child sized toothbrush is fine.
+- Buy a dog toothpaste - human ones aren't suitable.
+You can use a special dog toothbrush that goes over your finger to brush their teeth, but if you don't have one then a child-sized toothbrush is fine.

 Signs your dog has dental or gum disease